-78 Battleshort is a switch used to bypass normal interlocks in mission-critical equipment (e.g., equipment that must not be shut down or the mission function will fail) during battle conditions [DOD 2007].
+79 Battleshort is the capability to bypass normal interlocks in mission-critical equipment (e.g., equipment that must not be shut down or the mission function will fail) during battle conditions [51].

-79 However, the inclusion of a capability for intentionally disabling/overriding protection requires additional control features and devices and associated analysis for the enforcement of constraints to prevent the inadvertent actuation of the override capability.
+80 However, the inclusion of a capability for intentionally disabling/overriding protection requires additional control features, devices, and associated analysis for the enforcement of constraints to prevent the inadvertent actuation of the override capability.

-80 While the discussion in this section is limited to the machine, defense in depth may involve the combination of technical, operational, and organizational elements.
-See [IATFO2] for additional discussion on defense in depth.
+81 While the discussion in this section is limited to the machine, defense in depth may involve a combination of technical, operational, and organizational elements.
+Additional discussion on defense in depth can be found in [52].

-- 2288 The coordination of defense-in-depth mechanisms (i.e., combinations of structural, data, and 2289 control flow coordination) in conjunction with other design principles (e.g., Anomaly Detection, - 2290 Commensurate Response) reflects a design strategy to satisfy the specified loss control objectives. - 2291 While defense in depth distributes the protection capability to many components, a defense-in- - 2292 depth strategy may also consider a distributed composition to a line of defense.
-A protection 2293 - capability provided by a single system component is a potential single point of failure or - 2294 bottleneck to system performance.
-It may also raise other concerns.
-A distributed composition of - 2295 a defense layer may provide additional options within the coordination of layers. - 2296 Defense in depth is, in part, a form of the principle of Protective Failure.
-It helps satisfy the - 2297 objective that a failure of a system element should not result in an unacceptable loss.
-However, - 2298 it does not satisfy the objective that a failure of a system element should not invoke another loss - 2299 scenario.
+may also raise other concerns.
+A distributed composition of a defense layer may provide additional options within the coordination of layers.

+Defense in depth is, in part, a form of the principle of Protective Failure.
+It helps satisfy the objective that a failure of a system element should not result in an unacceptable loss.
+However, it does not satisfy the objective that a failure of a system element should not invoke another loss scenario.
-2300 REFERENCES: [Neumann04]; [Levin07]; [Jackson13]; [Saleh14].

-E.17 DISTRIBUTED PRIVILEGE
+E.10.
+Distributed Privilege

-- 2302 PRINCIPLE: Multiple authorized entities act in a coordinated manner before an operation on the 2303 system is allowed to occur. - 2304 Note: Distributed privilege81 is a means to prevent a single authorized entity from performing an - 2305 erroneous action, whether or not that action is performed with intent.
-Distributed privilege - 2306 requires that an erroneous action can only be performed if multiple entities agree to do so, for - 2307 either legitimate (e.g., override of the protection in extreme cases) or illegitimate purposes (e.g., - 2308 collusion to intentionally take improper action).
-In the case of an attack on an operation, - 2309 distributed privilege forces the adversary to target all the entities to whom privilege is distributed. - 2310 Distributed privilege separates, divides, or in some other manner distributes the privileges - 2311 required to perform an operation among multiple entities.
-The distribution of privilege includes a 2312 - set of rules, conditions, and constraints that describe how multiple entities must interact through - 2313 positive actions before a requested operation can proceed and be completed.
-The rules, - 2314 conditions, and constraints may reflect combinations of the following, all of which require that - 2315 multiple conditions be met for the operation to proceed: - Simultaneous Actions: Multiple different authorized entities execute a command within a specified time window. - 2318 Sequenced Actions: Multiple different entities interact within a linear sequence of actions 2319 where each successive action is enabled only by the successful completion of a prior action. - 2320 Parallel Actions: Multiple entities execute sequences concurrently, and success is achieved 2321 either by a consensus of the results of each concurrent action or by voting among the 2322 participants. - 2323 REFERENCES: [Saltzer75]; [Levin07].
+Principle: Multiple authorized entities act in a coordinated manner before an operation on the system is allowed to occur.

+Note: Distributed privilege82 is a means to require agreement and coordination from multiple entities when performing an operation, thereby preventing a single entity from acting alone.
+Distributed privilege separates, divides, or in some other manner distributes the privileges required to perform an operation among multiple entities.
+This distribution includes a set of rules, conditions, and constraints that describe how multiple entities must interact through positive actions before a requested operation can proceed and be completed.
+The rules, conditions, and constraints may reflect combinations of the following:

+- Simultaneous Actions: Multiple different authorized entities execute a command within a specified time window. - Sequenced Actions: Multiple different entities interact within a linear sequence of actions where each successive action is enabled only by the successful completion of a prior action. - Parallel Actions: Multiple entities execute sequences concurrently, and success is achieved either by a consensus of the results of each concurrent action or by voting among the participants.
-^{81 [}Saltzer75] originally named this the separation of privilege.
-It is also equivalent to separation of duty.

-2324 E.18 DIVERSITY (DYNAMICITY)
+Defeating distributed privilege requires collusion to take an unauthorized or improper action.
+In the case of an attack, distributed privilege forces the adversary to target all of the entities to whom privilege is distributed.

+E.11.
+Diversity (Dynamicity)

-PRINCIPLE: The system design delivers the required capability through structural, behavioral, or data or control flow variation.
+Principle: The system design delivers the required capability through structural, behavioral, or data or control flow variation.